WP Buffs Blog |

 • Step 2: Locate the template files that have sidebars, displayed to edit.
 WordPress themes are made of different templates.
 A given template may or may not display the sidebar by default.

-For those who aren’t sure of the difference between a WordPress template and theme:
+For those who aren’t sure of the difference between a WordPress template and a theme:

 • Step 3: Locate this line of code on each template file: